tytydraco/yessleep/out/I_live_alone_in_the_wilderness_Last_night_something_knocked_softly_at_my_bedroom_door.md

 My bulging eyes remained fixed on the moon-touched darkness spilling in from the cracked doorway.

 I shifted forward.
 The wood was cold on the balls of my heels, biting at the exposed skin.
 I stood.
-A long, shuddering moan exploded from the plank bowing under my weight.
+A long, shuddering moan exploded from the plank bowing beneath my weight.

 My entire body tensed.
 Psychic pain ran dizzying laps along the length of my spine, up and down, up and down.

+*God...they must have heard that.*

 I listened.